zhiwen10/Neuropixels-footprint/README.md

 (3) extract amplitude samples at different radius from peak amplitude site

-(4) average across amplitude samples at different radius, and find radius when mean amplitudes drops to 30 μV.
+(4) average across amplitude samples at different radius, and find radius where mean amplitudes drops to 30 μV.

 ## python version